rschifflin/astar-rust/readme.md

 A simple A* implementation written in Rust.
 This program takes a pathfile as input.
 It expects all pathfiles to conform to the following restriction:

-The first line of the path file is of the form `<number>x<number>`, denoting the width x height of the rest of the file.
-This line is followed by `height` subsequent lines.
-Each line must contain `width` characters from the following character set:
+Pathfiles consist of `height` lines each of `width` characters.
+Each line must contain characters from the following character set:
 - s
 - f
 - .